-This recipe for naan is so pillowy, you'd never guess that it's gluten-free.
-These breads are best served while still fresh and warm, ready to eat with your favorite curry or biryani recipe.
+This naan recipe is so pillowy, you'd never guess that it's gluten-free.
+You'll never want to get the store-bought kind again!
+The naan are best served while still fresh and warm, ready to eat with your favorite curry or biryani recipe.
 Of course, they're so good, that you might just want to make a batch to snack on.
+While naan can be found in a lot of grocery stores and restaurants, why not make your own?
+They're fun to make and you get to eat it fresh out of the oven!
+This naan recipe will be a new favorite!

 Naan Bread [Vegan, Gluten-Free]